smcateer/smcateer.github.io/_posts/2019-07-29-aus-post-work.md

 **StarTrack Sales Opportunity Analysis**

 * Dashboard and analysis for monitoring the progress of sales *opportunities*
-* Created feedback-loop and enabled process imporvement
+* Created feedback-loop and enabled process improvement
 * Tools: SAP HANA, Tableau

 **Site Access and Leave Analysis**